Maria Middelares General Hospital invests in sustainable transport with autonomous shuttle 'Olli 2.0’

 The tram stop is about 600 metres from the hospital entrance.
 In order to be able to bridge that distance quickly and comfortably, Maria Middelares General Hospital hoped to create a branch for the route, together with De Lijn.
 Since this has not been realised to date and there are no plans to do so, Maria Middelares General Hospital has decided to take on the project by itself.

-The hospital purchased the electric, self-propelled shuttle Olli 2.0, a deliberate choice for sustainable mobility.
+The hospital purchased the autonomous electric shuttle Olli 2.0, a deliberate choice for sustainable mobility.
 Based on the number of people coming to the hospital by public transport today and using the shuttle service, the hospital's investment is about €1.00 per passenger.

 Olli 2.0 can be used within a geographically defined zone (here: a low-traffic area between the tram stop 'Gent M. Middelares - Maalte' and the entrance to the hospital) independently and dynamically.
 Moreover, it adapts it based on detected obstacles and other road users.